PSA's card grading prices have been quite volatile thoughout the past several years.

 For more information on card grading services please see our comprehensive guide Sports Card Grading 101: The Definitive Tutorial

 So, ultimately, its a good sign that grading prices are normalizing.
-Although this is somewhat at the expense of the graders themselves - according to Gem Rate, PSA has seen an 11% drop in cards graded over the past month.
+Although this is somewhat at the expense of the graders themselves - according to Gem Rate, there has been an 11% drop in PSA graded cards graded over the past month.

 Now that the grading backlogs are clearing, if we see more softness in pricing, we could start to see more competiveness in terms of pricing.

 $10 bulk submissions with high declared values and quick (month or less) turnaround times would be a very welcome goal!